xBaseDigital/docs/pos/xbd-web-sdk-setup.md

 window.MyCheckoutSDK = initGlobalSdk({
   "grant_type" : "client_credentials",
-  "client_id" : <POS Client Id which you received from XBD >, "client_secret" : <POS Client Secret which you received from XBD >
+  "client_id" : <POS Client Id which you received from RELM >, "client_secret" : <POS Client Secret which you received from RELM >
-  "merchantLocationId" : <Merchant Location Id which will be provided by XBD>, });
+  "merchantLocationId" : <Merchant Location Id which will be provided by RELM>, });
 ```